Act. Respond. Initiate. Stand-up. Empower.

 pastor james white

 Pastor James White is the senior pastor of Christ Our King Community Church in Raleigh, North Carolina.
 Widely recognized for his passion and skill in developing executive leaders, Pastor White also serves as the Executive Vice President of Organizational Relations for the YMCA of the Triangle Area.
-He recently taught a class on Social Justice and Race as a guest lecturer for Southeastern Seminary.

 Jennifer Benjamin Pinckney, is the widow of slain South Carolina State Senator and Pastor, the Honorable Reverend Clementa C. Pinckney, whose life was taken in a Bible Study group at historic Mother Emanuel AME Church in Charleston, SC on June 17, 2015.